 - Screen off while in motion with no audio playback.

-- The driver is not able to interact with the Connect/2020 until the vehicle is no longer in motion.
+- The driver is not able to interact with the tablet until the vehicle is no longer in motion.

-- Or the standard setting can be set on the Connect/2020 when the law allows: Screen on with all audio while in motion.
+- The standard setting can be set on the tablet when the law allows: Screen on with all audio while in motion.

 Screen Off Driving

-The Screen Off Driving feature will allow the customer to configure at the account level, the behavior of the Connect/2020 display while the vehicle is in motion.
+The Screen Off Driving feature allows the user to configure the behavior of the display while the vehicle is in motion at the account level.
 There are two options at the account level:

 FCC Compliance Statement (Part 15.19)